Make a Stop in Creston

 Hot Air Balloon Days In Creston

-In addition to the balloon races during the week- end there is also the annual Hot Air Balloon Days Parade with high school marching bands from across the area, along with balloonists and many others on Saturday morning starting at 10:30 a.m. in Uptown Creston.
+In addition to the balloon events during the weekend there is also the annual Hot Air Balloon Days Parade with high school marching bands from across the area, along with balloonists and many others on Saturday morning starting at 10:30 a.m. in Uptown Creston.
 The Creston City Center is the site of various activities for spectators of all ages as well.
 A Flea Market and Craft Fair is a must see as well as a stroll through town to visit the local merchants open for your shopping pleasure during the day.

-On Saturday afternoon you can continue to enjoy your day at the airport and participate in or enjoy the pedal pull and Pet Show.
+On Saturday afternoon, you can continue to enjoy your day at the airport and participate in or enjoy the pedal pull and Pet Show.
 Weather permitting there are also tethered balloon rides available.
 There is also a marching band competition at the High School.

+The very popular NightGlow begins around dusk.
+The event wraps up on Sunday morning with the last balloon events, weather permitting.
 Mark your calendar and make your plans early to attend.
-For more information please call the Creston Chamber of Commerce at 641-782-7022 or visit their website at www.crestoniowachamber.com.
+For more information, please call the Creston Chamber of Commerce at 641-782-7022 or visit their website at www.crestoniowachamber.com.

 Enjoy a Hometown Fourth of July in Creston